blancavazquez/LLM-ACS/README.md

-# Large Language Models for Early Prediction of Multiple Major Adverse Cardiovascular Events in Patients with Acute Coronary Syndrome
+# A Fine-Tuned Large Language Model for Early Prediction of Multiple Major Adverse Cardiovascular Events in Patients with Acute Coronary Syndrome
 This repository contains scripts to develop a model to predict multiple major adverse cardiovascular events (MACE) in patients with STEMI and NSTEMI by exploiting the information described in clinical notes and leveraging the capabilities of large language model (LLM) in the early identification of patient at risk.
-The results are reported in the paper "Large Language Models for Early Prediction of Multiple Major Adverse Cardiovascular Events in Patients with Acute Coronary Syndrome" presented by Blanca Vazquez.
+The results are reported in the paper "A Fine-Tuned Large Language Model for Early Prediction of Multiple Major Adverse Cardiovascular Events in Patients with Acute Coronary Syndrome".

 # Requirements: